seanorama/masterclass/security-advanced/README.md

   ![Image](https://raw.githubusercontent.com/seanorama/masterclass/master/security-advanced/screenshots/Ambari-kerberos-wizard-2.png)
   - Notice that the "Save admin credentials" checkbox is grayed out.
 We will enable that later.
+  - Sometimes the "Test Connection" button may fail (usually related to AWS issues), but if you previously ran the "Configure name resolution & certificate to Active Directory" steps *on all nodes*, you can proceed.

 - Now click Next on all the following screens to proceed with all the default values

   ![Image](https://raw.githubusercontent.com/seanorama/masterclass/master/security-advanced/screenshots/Ambari-kerberos-wizard-3.png)